Financial law: On-demand lending

 Where express terms state that it is repayable one demand, it will be so repayable even if both bank and borrower envisaged that it would be last for some time.
 This must be an express term.
 In England & Wales, because of S6 Limitation Act 1980, time for repayment does not start running until the demand is made.
 This means that the debt, for example an overdraft, is not repayable without demand but will become repayable if requested; even if the parties thought it would not be repayable for some time.

 In Sheppard & Cooper Ltd v TSB Bank Plc (No 2) [1996] BCC 965; [1996] 2 ALL ER 654, the plaintiff granted a fixed and floating charge over its assets.
 He then covenanted to pay or discharge indebtedness on-demand.
 At any time after indebtedness should become immediately payable, the debtor was authorised to appoint administrative receivers.
 Soon after a demand was made by the defendant.
 The plaintiff said that the best that could be done was repayment of half.
 The defendant appointed administrative receivers to recover the debt as outlined by the charge.
 The plaintiff sued and claimed claim the time was insufficient.
 The court held that; "It is physically impossible in most cases for a person to keep the money required to discharge the debt about his person.
 Must have had reasonable opportunity of implementing reasonable mechanics of payment he may need to employ to discharge the debt."
 But a "reasonable time" overarching doctrine was found to be too commercially difficult.
 The courts have held short timelines as being more than sufficient to satisfy the request of on-demand.
 Walton J only accepted 45 minutes as being a reasonable period of time and in Cripps it was 60 minutes.
 Therefore the timing of repayment depends on circumstances but is, in commercial matters, extremely quick.
 If the sum demanded is of an amount which the debtor has, the time must be reasonable to enable the debtor to contact his bank and make necessary arrangements.
 However, if the party, as in Sheppard admits his inability to pay, Kelly CB believed that seizure was justified immediately stating "If personal service is made and the defendants may have seized immediately afterwards."

 Parties will want to avoid insolvency consequences.
-A bank will normally freeze a customers account when a winding up petition occurs to avoid dispositions within insolvency.
+A bank will normally freeze a customer's account when a winding up petition occurs to avoid dispositions within insolvency.
 A payment into an overdrawn account is probably a disposition of the company's property in favour of the bank.
 This is crucial differentiation as the money of an overdrawn account is going directly to a creditor.
 Payment into an account in credit is not a disposition of the company's property in favour of the bank, however.

 The bank makes a payment out of the company's account in accordance with a valid payment instruction - there is no disposition in favour of the bank.
 As a result, banks traditionally freeze accounts and force insolvent parties to open new accounts.